jsmikhai/lab1/index.md

 Here's an old video of a buddy and I covering a song.
 Good memories.
 I don't have the best voice, but I certainly try my best :)
 > [Slow Dancing in a Burning Room by John Mayer](https://www.youtube.com/watch?v=Ik5fC3GvDvk)

+I want to buy a guitar like [this](https://reverb.com/item/59300779-fender-stratocaster-solid-body-electric-guitar-1960-ser-53551-original-brown-tolex-hard-shell-case) one day.

 ## A bit of both passions!